Artear/react-native-video/README.md

 ## react-native-video with ads

-React Native Video package updated in order to provide ads.
+React Native Video package updated in order to provide ads and handle the device orientation during playblack.
 The following properties were added:

 * **adTagUrl** (String): Set the doubleclick.net URL in this property.